Guide to Startup Valuation in Bangalore

 • Founders: Understanding your company’s intrinsic value empowers you to make informed decisions regarding fundraising from angel investors or venture capitalists (VCs) in India.
 It also equips you to negotiate terms with potential investors, track your progress as your company scales, and make strategic decisions about future financing rounds.

-• Investors: Before injecting capital, investors rely on a valuation to assess the risk-reward potential of a startup.
+• Investors: Before injecting capital, investors rely on a valuation to assess a startup’s risk-reward potential.
 A well-supported valuation clarifies the potential return on investment (ROI) they can expect, considering factors such as the vastness and growth trajectory of the Indian market.

 • Other Stakeholders: During mergers and acquisitions, a clear understanding of a startup’s value ensures fair negotiations and protects the interests of all parties involved, including employees and other investors.